 April 17, 2017

 When you use Cloud IAP with Compute Engine, GKE, or the App Engine flexible environment, you must also use signed headers to secure your app.

 Cloud IAP can't currently be enabled for App Engine flexible environment apps.

 March 09, 2017

 Cloud IAP has a static 403 "failed access" page.
-In a future release, admins will be able to customise the failure message text.
+In a future release, admins will be able to customize the failure message text.